 What is the Southern Colorado Ethics Champion program?

 In 2016, the DFEI at UCCS offered an Ethics Champion program to colleges in the Southern Colorado Higher Education Consortium (SCHEC) through the support of the DFEI at UCCS.
-The SCEC includes Adams State University, Fort Lewis College, CSU-Pueblo, Lamar Community College, Otero Junior College, Pikes Peak Community College, Pueblo Community College, Trinidad Junior State College, and Western Colorado University.
+The SCEC includes Adams State University, Fort Lewis College, CSU-Pueblo, Lamar Community College, Otero College, Pikes Peak Community College, Pueblo Community College, Trinidad State College, and Western Colorado University.
 College presidents selected one faculty member to be an Ethics Champion for their campus.
 The Ethics Champions promoted ethics education on their campus.

 In 2019, the Daniels Fund awarded us added funds to expand the ethics champion program into a Southern Colorado Ethics Consortium.
 See more information at SCEC Website.